DVillers77/HTML-AND-CSS-PROJECTS/README.md

 #### 68. CREATING CSS EFFECTS VIDEO SERIES SUMMARY

 This video series provided a comprehensive guide to building a web page from scratch and applying advanced CSS effects.
 The project began with foundational HTML structure and progressed to styling with CSS.
 Throughout the series, students learned how to create a full-page layout using Flexbox, implement smooth visual changes with `transition` and `transform` properties, and add complex animations using `@keyframes` and pseudo-elements.
 The series culminated with the implementation of custom web fonts and a final submission of the completed project to a GitHub repository.

+#### 69. ABOUT PAGE CHALLENGE

+This challenge involved adding a new "About" section to the "Simple Recipes" website.
+The task required creating a new `<section>` element with an `id`, adding corresponding text content, and integrating a new navigation link in the header.
+The student also had to style the new section to match the site's design and ensure smooth scrolling to the new content.
+This challenge reinforced best practices for HTML structure, CSS styling, and site navigation.